kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 If you're unsure of these steps, don't worry.
 Please see the [Setup guide](../get-started/setup-guide.html).

-This example is loosely based on the genealogy example that we use throughout our documentation.
+This example is loosely based on the genealogy-graph example that we use throughout our documentation.
 You can find the full example, including data and ontology, in the [sample-datasets repo on Github](https://github.com/graknlabs/sample-datasets/tree/master/genealogy-graph).
-However, we are not going to load the complete data and ontology here, but we will simply show how to work with Graql to set up an ontology and add some data to a graph.
-This is a basic "quick start" example to illustrate addition of an ontology and some data to Grakn, using the Graql shell.
+However, we are not going to load the complete data and ontology here: this is a basic "quick start" example to illustrate addition of an ontology and some data to Grakn, using the Graql shell.

 ## Using the Graql Shell